 The conservative side has two relatively young George W. Bush justices, a George H.W.
 Bush justice and two Reagan justices.
 The Democratic side includes two relatively young Obama justices and two Clinton justices.
 Over the next four years the seats currently filled by Clinton and Reagan justices will be watched closely.
 Reagan appointees Anthony Kennedy and Antonin Scalia are both 76.
 Clinton appointee Ruth Bader Ginsburg will turn 80 early next year and has batted cancer.
 Clinton’s other addition to the court, Stephen Breyer, is 74.

 That Anthony Kennedy, the champion of Citizens United, is the swing vote speaks to the nature of the conservative majority on the court.
-Kennedy is labeled a “moderate” because he changed his mind and broke with the right on Planned Parenthood v.
+Kennedy is often labeled a “moderate” because he changed his mind and broke with the right on Planned Parenthood v.
 Casey.
 Chief Justice John Roberts was effusively praised simply because he ultimately decided not to strike down in its entirety the Affordable Care Act and it’s most controversial component, the individual mandate, that originated at the conservative Heritage Foundation.
 Kennedy and Roberts have successfully cleared a very low bar.

 If Romney were to win and replace Kennedy or Ginsburg the right’s majority would be solidified for a long time.
-If a “President Romney” were to replace both, a distinct possibility if he were to win, it would be difficult to overstate the damage the conservative majority could inflict — damage that would take decades to undo.
-If President Obama is re-elected there’s a good chance that he will replace a Reagan appointee and end the right’s majority.
-A durable majority consisting mostly of relatively young Obama appointees isn’t out of the question
+If a “President Romney” were to replace both, a real possibility if he were to win, it would be difficult to overstate the damage the conservative majority could inflict.
+If President Obama is re-elected there’s a chance that he will be able to replace a Reagan appointee and end the right’s majority.
+A durable majority mainly consisting of relatively young Obama appointees isn’t out of the question

-Disaffected progressives contend that there isn’t much difference between the Democratic appointees and their Republican counterparts.
-Yes, Justice Kagan may be an open question on some things and other Democratic appointees only look like progressive stalwarts when compared to the right.
+Some disaffected progressives contend that there isn’t much difference between the Democratic appointees and their Republican counterparts.
+I disagree.
+Yes, Justice Kagan may be an open question on a handful of things and other Democratic appointees may only look like progressive stalwarts when compared to the right.
 But that doesn’t mean the differences on reproductive rights, effective regulation in the public interest, the right to organize, campaign finance and civil rights are small or inconsequential.
 It’s possible to advocate for more of a difference in future Democratic appointments without diminishing the differences in the present.

-I would hope that progressive voters in swing states making a last minute decision would separate the way the Supreme Court has been invoked from the issue itself.
-Because although it should never have been used, to whatever extent it was, to try shut down debate about foreign policy or anything else, the future of the Supreme Court is at stake in this election.
+I would hope that any progressive voters making a last minute decision would separate the way the Supreme Court has been invoked from the issue itself.
+Because although it should never be used to try shut down all debate and dissent about things like foreign policy, the future of the Supreme Court is at stake in this election.